-According to Wedding Paper Divas, 47 percent of engaged couples spend between one and nine hours per week planning their weddings, but it’s unlikely that much of that time is spent planning for life after the big day.
-Now that you’ve found the person you want to spend the rest of your life with, make sure you protect each other by considering the bigger financial picture.
+But now that you’ve found the person you want to spend the rest of your life with, make sure you protect each other by considering the bigger financial picture.

 Here are five key insurance* questions to discuss with your spouse-to-be before taking a walk down the aisle:

 Your strategy: Have your rings appraised to establish their value.
 Keep your store receipts and take a picture of the rings.
-Having pictures and documentation helps speed up the claims process if you have to file a claim.
-Also, keep your rings in a safe deposit box when you’re not wearing them.
+Having pictures and documentation helps speed up the claims process if you ever have to file a claim.
+Also, keep your rings in a safety deposit box when you’re not wearing them.

-Baby, can you drive my car?
+- Baby, can you drive my car?

 Once you’re married, your spouse generally will be covered on your auto insurance policy and vice versa.
 This could mean opportunities for savings.

 Your strategy: Consider what new pieces will be added to your abode.
-If you purchase —or receive as a gift—new furniture, art pieces or any other new belongings, it’s a good idea to make sure those items are covered in case of theft, fire, or natural disaster.
+If you purchase —or receive as a gift—new furniture, art pieces or any other new belongings, it’s a good idea to make sure those items are covered in case of theft, fire or natural disaster.

-What do you need to do before plunging into a remodeling project?
+- What do you need to do before plunging into a remodeling project?

-Even if you’re not purchasing a new home, two people in a house means you need more space, so you may be adding on to your existing home.
+Two or more people in a house means you need more space, so you may be adding on to your existing home.
 This can mean workers doing potentially dangerous jobs in the home.

 Your strategy: When you hire a contractor, request a certificate of insurance to confirm their liability and workers’ compensation coverages.
 Review the certificate and your homeowners policy.

-Have you thought about life after you say “I do?”
+- Have you thought about life after you say “I do?”

 When you get married, you may become part of a dual-income household.
 When this happens, you plan your future based on a new budget created by two incomes, which brings increased financial responsibility.
 Should something happen, surviving family members could struggle without the right level of protection.